jspizziri/ruck/README.md

 # Ruck App

 Ruck is an opinionated Scrum PM tool.
 It is designed to work entirely and directly off of the API's & functionality provided by GitLab.
-This keeps the code lightweight, and fully integrated.
+This keeps the code lightweight and fully integrated.
 Ruck provides a management interface on top of the GitLab issue system:

 * Organize issues by list
 * Prioritize issues in each list